Atri-Labs/atrilabs-engine/packages/commands/README.md

 - Proxy requests to your server (both HTTP/S & ws).
 - A webpack dev server behind a proxy can also be used.
 - Supports typescript and many other file types.

+# Notes

+- The `_document` is used only in server side to generate HTML.